Sharing Circle

 Facilitator(s) – facilitates process, only person(s) who may ask Expresser questions or step into circle

-Witnessers play as critical a role as facilitators.
+Witness - play as critical a role as facilitators.
 Humans are interconnected.
 That is why the Witness presence can positively impact the Expresser.
-They listen with curiosity and compassion.
-While they put their thoughts, opinions, reactions aside.
-So, they can be fully present in the moment to see/hear the person in the middle.
+While in the Witness role, the person listens with curiosity and puts aside all reactions, thoughts, opinions.
+The focus is on what the Expresser is experiencing.

 Circle uses: